jseutter/files/surviving_windows.md

-# How to survive development on Windows OS
+# Tools for development on Windows